With our comprehensive search tools, we connect buyers and sellers like no one else

 Documents: Keep your papers in order.
 Do you keep repair bills and parts invoices neatly organized?
 Do you have copies of all the annual registration documents from the DMV?
 Keep all documents with the car; preferably in binders.
 Do keep the original manuals and books with the car.
 Presence of the original books and records says something positive about of the custodians in its history.
 Once the car is gone those papers are useless to you so you might as well transfer them to the new owner.
 Redaction of sensitive personal info is recommended.

 Relative Rarity: Is it the first, the last, or the only one with such and such?
 Become familiar with how many were made.
 Verify and provide support for any claims.
+You may be well-served to have an appraisal conducted by a knowledgable appraiser.
+The investment may be worthwhile for the context in which your car will be cast by the appraiser.

 Clarity of title: Do you have unassailable title to the car?
 Do you expect the buyer to pay you with real money?